AkashKrDutta/mydotfiles/README.md

 * Debian based distros (Ubuntu).

 ## Configs and RCs
-App configs are present in .config dir, while the home directory rc files are present in rc_configs dir
+App configs are present in .config dir, while the home directory rc files are present in rc_configs dir.
+There are some automation scripts useful for polybar, battery-notification I wrote present in conf.d directory.
+Feel free to edit and use them too.

 ### TODO
 1. ~~Notification using https://github.com/dunst-project/dunst, with dracula theme https://draculatheme.com/dunst.~~